Backbone81/membership/README.md

-  failure-detection   How long a cluster needs to detect a failed member. failure-propagation How long a cluster needs to propagate a failed member. help                Help about any command keygen              Creates a random encryption key.
+  failure-detection   How long a cluster needs to detect a failed member. failure-propagation How long a cluster needs to propagate a failed member. help                Help about any command join-propagation    How long a cluster needs to propagate a joined member. keygen              Creates a random encryption key. lossy-join          Joins a set of new members through a lossy network. statistics          Displays some analytical statistics about clusters.

 Flags:
   -h, --help   help for membership